Program Guidelines - Projects FY19

 - Projects that present work exclusively for or by students as part of the activities of a college, university, or school.
 While some of the project may be student-focused, there must be a majority percentage of the project that serves the greater community outside of the school.

 - Applications where the purpose is to “re-grant” or award funds using some or all of the MCC Project grant in the form of scholarships or other prizes.

-- Other projects that do not meet the MCC’s definition of a ‘project’ (see description above).
+- Other projects that do not meet the Mass Cultural Council’s definition of public programming, or a ‘project’ (see description above).